Trolling Motor Batteries

 Trolling motors draw steady power over long periods.
 Using a battery that is too small can:

-Tip: More amp-hours (Ah) equals longer runtime and reliable performance on the water.
+Tip: More amp-hours (Ah) generally means longer runtime and more reliable performance on the water.

 AGM vs Flooded Trolling Motor Batteries